|

 hand.
 I covered the trial of John

-penis after an argument.
-The day after the trial I got the only
+Wayne Bobbitt and his wife Lorena in a The day after the trial I got the only

 interview with her at a nail salon where she worked.
 She did my nails as we talked and at one